Russia and Ukraine at war. Kazakhstan’s economy has to adjust

 Card tours

-In March 2022, international payment systems Visa and Mastercard stopped their operations in Russia, cutting Russian financial organizations off from their services.
+In March 2022, international payment systems Visa and Mastercard stopped their operations in Russia, cutting off Russian financial organizations from their services.
 The move also hit thousands of Russians whose banking cards stopped working abroad.
 In the same month, Russian tour operators started to organize so-called «card tours» to Kazakhstan, Uzbekistan, Armenia and Kyrgyzstan.
 Some companies offered customers the option to open a card remotely.
 In response to these card tours, Kazakhstan restricted foreigners from applying for banking cards, leaving this option only for those who were legalized in Kazakhstan.
 The measure was taken to lower the risk of secondary sanctions.

 Money transfers between Kazakhstan and Russia